RhetTbull/osxphotos/README.md

                                   order: 1. last opened library, 2. system library, 3. ~/Pictures/Photos
                                   Library.photoslibrary
-  --keyword KEYWORD               Search for keyword KEYWORD.
-If more than one
+  --keyword KEYWORD               Search for photos with keyword KEYWORD.
+If
-                                  keyword, treated as "OR", e.g. find photos match any keyword --person PERSON                 Search for person PERSON.
-If more than one person, treated as "OR", e.g. find photos match any person --album ALBUM                   Search for album ALBUM.
-If more than one album, treated as "OR", e.g. find photos match any album --uuid UUID                     Search for UUID(s).
+                                  more than one keyword, treated as "OR", e.g. find photos match any keyword --person PERSON                 Search for photos with person PERSON.
+If more than one person, treated as "OR", e.g. find photos match any person --album ALBUM                   Search for photos in album ALBUM.
+If more than one album, treated as "OR", e.g. find photos match any album --folder FOLDER                 Search for photos in an album in folder FOLDER.
+If more than one folder, treated as "OR", e.g. find photos in any FOLDER.
+Only searches top level folders (e.g. does not look at subfolders) --uuid UUID                     Search for photos with UUID(s).
   --title TITLE                   Search for TITLE in title of photo.
   --no-title                      Search for photos with no title.
   --description DESC              Search for DESC in description of photo.